Estrogenic Second Puberty 101

 It is not at all unheard of for a transgender person to experience a change in their sexual orientation with transition.
 This is almost always the result of the removal of self-imposed mental barriers, but hormone therapy often plays a role in that removal.
 In most cases this simply involves an expansion of ones attraction, from monosexual to bi/pansexual, but some people also discover that their attraction was largely rooted in self-interest and that their true attraction is reversed.

 Cyclical Period-like Symptoms

 Obviously, we do not mean blood flow, that would be ludicrous.
-Symptoms vary greatly (just as they do in cisgender women) and typically last for 2-4 days, repeating every 26-32 days (though some report experiencing it bi-weekly).
+Symptoms vary greatly (just as they do in cisgender women) and typically last for 2-4 days, repeating every 26-32 days (though some report experiencing it every two weeks).
 This happens independent of medication dosing schedules.
 The use of a period tracker app like Clue can reveal the pattern.

 - Cramping in the intestine and abdominal muscles, ranging from a slight flutter in the gut to strong painful spasms.

 - Gas, diarrhea and other intestinal issues.